 *The application deadlines are for both Domestic and International applicants.
-We encourage International applicants to apply a minimum of nine months in advance of these deadlines to ensure study permits can be processed in time for admission.
+We strongly encourage International applicants to apply a minimum of 9 months in advance of the semester's start date to ensure study permits can be processed in time for admission.
 Please see the Office of Graduate & Postdoctoral Studies Recommendations for International Applicants for suggested application timeline.

 Applicants must meet the minimum admission requirements of both the University and the School of Computer Science (SoCS).
 For admission to the thesis-based PhD in Computer Science program, entrants require the following:

 - Thesis-based master's degree in computer science: Admission to the PhD program requires a recognized master’s degree in computer science (or a closely related discipline) that includes a thesis or a major independent project.
 Successful applicants will also demonstrate good research potential, an ability to critically evaluate experimental or theoretical results and strong communication skills.
 Evidence for these may be provided by scholarly publications during and/or immediately following their master's degree.

 - A minimum B average: Applicants are required to have a minimum average of 75% ('B') during the previous two years of full-time university study for an accredited university graduate degree.
 For information on international degree admission requirements, please see: International Credential Evaluation and select country.
 Admission average is calculated using the last 2 years of university-level study.